IBMStreams/streamsx.health/docker/STARTUP.md

 ## Overview

-This is a quick walk through of bringing up Docker with Juypter notebook.
-The Jupter notebook is used to compose and submit the Streams topology application.
+This is a walkthrough to bring up a Docker image with a Juypter notebook, within the notebook an application is composed and submitted to a Streams. instance in the Cloud.
+The Juypter notebook, *HealthcareDemo-Docker*,  composes and submits the Streams topology application.
+This is based upon the code found in &LT;gitBase&GT;/samples/HealthCareJuypterDemo refer to this path for details, *HealthcareDemoSetup-Docker* notebook sets up the environment for the walkthrough.

 ## Configure
-In order not to lose the Juypter notebook files when the container is delete, we'll bind mount ..docker/HealthcareJupyterDemo/notebook on the host machine to the container.
+In order not to lose the Juypter notebook files when the container is deleted, we'll bind mount ..docker/HealthcareJupyterDemo/notebook on the host machine to the container.
 This is done through docker configutation tool.

 Assuming the project cloned into your home directory, set the Docker preferences | File Sharing